-Draft design rejections Chinese nationals purchasing property in Australia
+Draft design rejections

-City Centre residential development disputes Conveyancing
+City centre residential development disputes

 If the application for development is rejected, the applicant must amend the draft design in accordance with the local council’s proposed changes.
-This results in waste of the applicant’s time and resources, and the result is hardly ever what they had originally desired.
+This results in a waste of both the applicant’s time and resources, and the result is hardly ever what they originally desired.
 Alternatively, the applicant may challenge the decision made by the local council by making an appeal to the Land and Environment Court.

-2. City Centre residential development disputes
+2. City Centre Residential Development Disputes

 In the metropolitan area where land for development is limited, potential profits for developers are directly affected by the specific height and density requirements imposed on metropolitan building development projects.